 UNISCHED is a new scheduler to achieve various scheduling goals.
 UNISCHED is improved over CHRONUS [17], and addresses its following limitations: (1) CHRONUS can satisfy the mixture of both SLO and best-effort jobs, but only accept the iteration-based stopping criterion.
 UNISCHED can handle jobs with the stopping criterion of different performance metrics.
 (2) CHRONUS performs job profiling, selection, and resource allocation separately in an ad-hoc way.
 In contrast, UNISCHED introduces a unified MILP framework, which jointly optimizes all the stages with better efficiency.
-We begin by introducing our system assumptions and providing an overview in Section III-A.
+We begin by introducing our system assumptions and providing an overview in Sec.3.1.
+Subsequently, we delve into the details of each component in Sec.3.2 - 3.3.